 Barcelona is one of the most beautiful cities in Europe, offering a unique combination of millenary history, exceptional architecture, unfamiliar traditions and a landscape to die for.
 Located on the north-eastern corner of Spain, Barcelona is the capital of the province of Catalonia, and one of the most important cities in the Mediterranean Sea, altogether.
-As such, there is a certain swagger about Barcelona and the people that live there, a certain defining trait that is there to be sensed by visitors upon arrival, and that tends to provoke an immediate reaction – typically one of unconditional and utter love.
+As such, there is a presence about Barcelona and the people that live there, a defining trait that is there to be sensed by visitors upon arrival, and that evokes a sense of immediate infatuation and unconditional love.

 Sprawled between the beaches of the Mediterranean and the mountains of Montjuïc, Barcelona is an avant-garde, multicultural meeting place where the undulating Art Nouveau structures of Antoni Gaudí and the medieval architecture of the Gothic Quarter combine to form a fascinating European metropolis.
 And in all of this, European might well be the operating word.
 Due to its geographical location and its historical connection to the Provencal culture of Aquitaine and southern France, Catalonia shares deep roots both with continental and Iberian cultures, producing a wonderful blend that constitutes a large portion of the charm of the place.